NateEag/useful-programs/readme.md

   * New tab URL (redirect new tabs to a given URL [so vimium works on new tab])
   * StayFocusd (ration time on timewaster domains)
   * chrome-pass for hooking Chrome up to the 'pass' CLI password manager
+  * Duplicate Tab Helper to cut down on redundant tabs (it could do better but it's still a help)

 It's handy to open chrome-pass via keyboard shortcut, but it doesn't have one built-in.
 Fortunately, you can set custom keyboard shortcuts for extensions on